News

 Posted: 19 July 2018

-The Supreme Court ruled yesterday that a husband does not have to increase maintenance payments to his former wife after she made a series unwise investments following their divorce.
+The Supreme Court ruled yesterday that a husband does not have to increase maintenance payments to his former wife after she made a series of unwise investments following their divorce.

 The parties were married for around 15 years before separating in 2002.
 The wife received £230,000 to satisfy her capital claims and it was agreed that the husband would pay £1,100 in maintenance per month.